20lives/dmote/doc/options-main.md

 ##### Section `bolt`

-The part of a `lock`-style support that does not print as part of the keyboard case.
-This bolt, named by analogy with a lock, is not to be confused with the threaded fasteners holding it in place.
+The part of a `lock`-style support that does not print with the keyboard case.
+This bolt, named by analogy with a lock, is not to be confused with the threaded fastener (also a bolt) holding it in place.

 ###### Parameter `clearance`